-In the case of the former, some home insurance policies will cover damage to your home if a clog causes your plumbing to overflow; others will not.
-Thus, if the root clog causes a toilet to send water the wrong way (which falls on people’s “biggest fear” list somewhere between death and clowns), resulting damage such as warped tiles, soaked carpet and furniture may not be paid by insurance.
+Some home insurance policies won't cover damage to your home if a clog causes your plumbing to overflow.
+So if the root clog causes a toilet to send water the wrong way, the warped tiles, soaked carpet and furniture may not be paid by insurance.

-Luckily, most standard home insurance policies can be modified to cover this significant exposure for additional premium.
-Cost of the modification varies but can be inexpensive; some providers will add the coverage for only a few dollars.
+Your Trusted Choice independent agent comes bearing good news: Most standard home insurance policies can be modified to cover this exposure for an additional premium.
+The cost varies, but some providers will add coverage for just a few dollars.

-There are many unexplainable phenomena in nature and the unpredictable root structure of trees and plants certainly qualifies.
-Talk to your Trusted Choice® insurance professional about how to amend your home insurance to control the impact of this “growing” threat.
+Tree roots are unpredictable.
+Talk to your Trusted Choice® independent agent about how to make the money you pay for unforeseen repairs more predictable by modifying your home insurance to control the impact of this “growing” threat.